Mokhovaya Street (Saint Petersburg)

-Mokhovaya Street is a street in the city of Saint Petersburg, Russia.
+Mokhovaya Street is a street in Saint Petersburg, Russia.
 The avenue runs from the Chaykovskogo Street to Belinskogo Street for approximately 920 m.
 The street has high socio-cultural value due to numerous historical buildings and monuments of the 18th-20th centuries.

 Etymology

 The modern street's name Mokhovaya is a derivative from Chamovaya, which dates back to 1720s, when the local road ran along the Chamovnicheskian Sloboda (the weavers' settlement, where workers from the Wharf and the Admiralty lived).
 It was granted the status of a city street in 1757, and the name Mokhovaya became official in 1826.